1dv032/syllabus/lectures/part_1/03_Cloud/slides.md

   * Pay for what you need, flexibility (?)
   * Upgrading infrastructure for new products
   * Data migration
-  * Avoid hitting the roof
+  * Demand for a service may varies with time
+    * Pay-as-you-go
-* Environmentally friendly
+* Environmentally friendly?
-  * Energy solutions
+  * Leading to new energy solutions
+  * Localization of "cloud data centers"

 --